archilogic-com/room-booking/README.md

 ### API storage

-All the bookings are managed in a collection in the client side, and when there is any change to that collection, we push the new updated data to the corresponding space.
+All the bookings are managed in a collection on the client side, and when there is any change to that collection, we push the new updated data to the corresponding space.

 In order to keep business logic clean we decoupled it into a reducer: `src\reducers\bookings.ts`